How to Sell a House by Owner in Maryland (Without Realtors)

-Marketing your home “for sale by owner” can be difficult and expensive.
+Marketing your home by owner can be difficult and expensive.
 As a FSBO seller, you have to do everything yourself.
 Marketing and advertising can be costly to pay for on your own.
-You may not have enough time or availability to sell your home by owner effectively and efficiently.
-This means that FSBO sellers may have to deal with higher holding costs and more stress.
+You may not have enough time or availability to sell your home this way.
+Let alone be effective or efficient at it, especially if it’s your first time selling property in Maryland.

 3. You might not be experienced

-While you may be available to manage your Maryland home sale on your own, real estate agents often work full-time on selling homes and have the experience and network to get it done.
+While you may be available to manage the sale of your home in Maryland on your own, real estate agents often work full-time on selling homes and have the experience and network to get it done.